cduck/drawsvg/README.md

 # drawSvg

-A Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in an iPython notebook.
+A Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in a Jupyter notebook.

 Most common SVG tags are supported and others can easily be added by writing a small subclass of `DrawableBasicElement` or `DrawableParentElement`.